raoarafat/songs-app-flutter-mobile/README.md

 # songs-app-flutter-mobile
-A demo app of flutter mobile.
+A demo songs library app for flutter mobile.